toeffner/myfirstpaper/README.md

 # myfirstpaper
-A paper on my results on software carpentreologoy for the greater good.
+A paper on my sweat Results on software carpentreologoy for the greater will.
+Den Willi wills wissen.

 ## Abstract
 Im such a fucking bro, i love it.